-First, you need to decide what the purpose of the portfolio is.
+First, you need to decide what the purpose of the Student Portfolio.
 Is it going to be used to show student growth or identify specific skills?
 Are you looking for a concrete way to quickly show parents student achievement, or are you looking for a way to evaluate your own teaching methods?
 Once you have figured out how the student will use the portfolio, you can start helping them build it.

 Determine How You Will You Grade it

-Next, you will need to establish how you are going to grade the portfolio.
+Next, you will need to establish how you are going to grade the Student Portfolio.
 If your school district doesn’t require portfolios, would the student receive extra credit for it, or can you otherwise incorporate it into your lesson plan?
 Are all your students going to create portfolios, or just those seeking extra credit, or who want to track their work?

 Decide What Will be Included